Four Deuces

 The Four Deuces were an American rhythm and blues vocal quartet, formed in the mid-1950s in Salinas, California.
-The band was started by lead singer Luther McDaniel, and recorded several songs before they broke up in 1959.
-While active, the Four Deuces had moderate but short-lived popularity, mainly along the West Coast, mostly due to the frequent radio airplay of their hit song, "W-P-L-J."
+The band was started by lead singer Luther McDaniel, and recorded several songs before they broke up around 1957.
+While active, the Four Deuces had moderate but short-lived popularity, mainly along the West Coast, mostly due to the frequent radio airplay of their hit song, "W-P-L-J".

 History

 The band was formed when Luther McDaniel and a group of army friends from Fort Ord got together and began to sing gospel songs.
 They soon moved to rhythm and blues, and began to look for a record deal.

 Moving to San Francisco, the band came into contact with Ray Dobard and his company, Music City Records.
 Once in the studio, they recorded "W-P-L-J", and a B-side called "Here Lies My Love."
 This record was released in February 1956 (see 1956 in music), and received wide radio airplay across the US.
 Besides in their home territory of San Francisco, the Four Deuces were especially popular in Philadelphia.

 The Four Deuces returned to the studio later in the year and released another record, which featured "Down it Went" and "The Goose is Gone", but these were not as popular.
 The group broke up shortly after.

-There has been one more recording released by the group, "Yellow Shoes/Pretty Polly" on Everest Records; however, there is some dispute about the authenticity of the record.
+This group is not to be confused with the group that recorded "Polly/Yella Shoes" on Everest Records.
+That group was a white pop group, probably from New York.